 While mesothelioma is a cancer almost always linked to asbestos exposure, not all lung cancers occur because a person breathed in heavy doses of these dangerous fibers.

 The manufacturers may try to blame your cancer on smoking or other contributing factors.
 Proving your case is made even more difficult because most cases of asbestos-related lung cancer occur at least 15 years after the person first inhales asbestos fibers.
 You may not work in the same place, or you may not even know when your asbestos exposure occurred.

-At Zanes Law, we can help you understand the rules in your state and build a case that meets the criteria for pursuing a fair payout based on your illness, expenses, and losses.
+A mesothelioma and asbestos lung cancer lawsuit lawyer can help you understand the rules in your state and build an asbestos claim that meets the criteria for pursuing a fair payout based on your illness, expenses, and losses.
 Our consultations are always free, and you have no obligation to sign up for our services after letting us evaluate your case.

 Lung cancer in asbestos workers is more common than mesothelioma, which is a relatively rare condition except in this very specific population, as well as their family members who inhaled the fibers on their clothing.